PedroMiguel33/Gestao-Empresarial-Csharp-SQLite/README.md

-# Welcome to GitHub Desktop!
 # Sistema Empresarial Com C# & SQLite

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.
 Um simples projeto que entrega um sistema totalmente desenvolvido em C# usando o banco de dados SQLite Studio.